Heathrow hit by Omicron cancellations in December | Business

 - United Kingdom

-The airport to the west of London said on Tuesday that at least 600,000 passengers canceled travel plans from Heathrow in December as new travel restrictions came into force.
+The airport to the west of London said on Tuesday that at least 600,000 passengers cancelled travel plans from Heathrow in December as new travel restrictions came into force.
+Britain's airports have been buffeted through the pandemic by waves of infections and travel restrictions that were introduced often at short notice, requiring passengers to take expensive tests or isolate to avoid spreading the virus.

+The airport said "significant doubt" remained over the speed of any recovery, with industry body IATA suggesting that passenger numbers will not return to pre-pandemic levels until 2025.
+Heathrow handled 80.9 million customers in 2019 and 22.1 million in 2020.

+The group said that sparked enormous uncertainty for the UK aviation regulator in its role of setting passenger charges for the next five years, an issue that has enraged airlines as both sides try to recover from the pandemic.
+"There are currently travel restrictions, such as testing, on all Heathrow routes - the aviation industry will only fully recover when these are all lifted and there is no risk that they will be reimposed at short notice, a situation which is likely to be years away," Chief Executive John Holland-Kaye said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)